aalireza/SimpleAudioIndexer/docs/source/usage.rst

 Searching methods
 +++++++++++++++++
-Now, search methods all use the `get_timestamped_audio` internally.
+Now, search methods all use the `get_timestamps` internally.
 Say after indexing, you finally wanted to do a search.

 You could have a searching generator: